 After a brief stint as substitute teacher in my hometown, I stayed in that suburban PA area for four more years before moving to New Haven in 2003.
 I was grateful to be in the land of sidewalks again!
 And relieved to secure a job (with benefits) at Yale.
 Four years later, I became a mother.
 And just a few months later, a single one.
 It, too, was a hard transition, but a role that has become core to my adult identity.

-At the Jackson institute, I currently coordinate logistics for the World Fellows Program and have ten years’ experience as registrar.
+At the Jackson School, I currently coordinate logistics for the World Fellows Program and have ten years’ experience as registrar.
 While it’s amazing to interact with people from all over the world in so many different fields, I am often struck by the lack of diversity in roles at the University.
 I have yearned for a way to address that, both at Yale – and beyond, in our shared city, in our personal lives, and in these somewhat United States.
 I am honored and excited to be a part of the Jackson DEI Council.

-Director, Jackson Institute for Global Affairs
+Dean, Jackson School of Global Affairs

-James Levinsohn is the Charles W. Goodyear Professor in Global Affairs at Yale’s Jackson Institute for Global Affairs and professor of economics and management at the Yale School of Management.
+James Levinsohn is the Charles W. Goodyear Professor in Global Affairs at Yale’s Jackson School of Global Affairs and professor of economics and management at the Yale School of Management.
 Professor Levinsohn is the founding director of the Jackson Institute and in that capacity he oversees the Global Affairs major in Yale College, the Global Affairs MA programs, and the Yale World Fellows program.
 Outside of Yale, he is a member of the Council on Foreign Relations and is a Research Associate of the National Bureau of Economic Research.
 He has consulted for many government and non-governmental organizations as well as many multinational corporations.
 Professor Levinsohn has served on the editorial boards of the American Economic Review, the Journal of International Economics, the Review of Economics and Statistics, and the Journal of Economic Literature.
 His research has been recognized with major grants and his teaching has been recognized by “Best Professor” awards at both Yale and the University of Michigan where he was on the faculty for 20 years.
 Professor Levinsohn’s fields of expertise are international economics, industrial organization, economic development, and applied econometrics.
 His current academic research is focused on estimating the impacts of internal migration on household well-being in South Africa and estimating the demand for sanitation in Bangladesh.Read Full Bio

 Bruce A. and Davi-Ellen Chabner Professor of Anthropology, Health, and Global Affairs